-Here are some tips for preventing or minimizing the occurrence of back pain:
+Dr. Nevins suggests the following tips for preventing or minimizing your risk of back pain:

-Listen to your body, and don't push through pain during any exercise or activities.
+Listen to your body!
+Don't push through pain during any exercises or activities.

-Set up your work and home office ergonomically.
-Use a small lumbar support at your waist level when sitting, feet flat on the floor with the knees at a 90 degree angle.
-The middle of the computer monitor should be at eye level, and the keyboard just above your lap with the arms at 90 degrees or a little lower.
+Set up your work and home office ergonomically by keeping feet flat on the floor with the knees at a 90 degree angle, the middle of the computer monitor at eye level, and the keyboard just above your lap with the arms at 90 degrees or a little lower.

 If you are re-starting an exercise routine, start low and slow.
 See how your body adapts before increasing time or intensity.